2013 Key Dates & Timings

 Kit & Equipment

-The GL3D™ is an informal event and we don’t want to be overly prescriptive about what kit you take.
-Also, as an experienced mountain runner or walker, we expect competitors to be able to make your own decisions about kit selection.
-Competitors will need two bags: one hill bag and their overnight drybag.
-We do insist on the following minimum safety items being carried at all times in competitors hill bag:
+The SILVA GL3D™ is an informal event and we don’t want to be overly prescriptive about what kit you take.
+Also, as an experienced mountain runner or walker, we expect participants to be able to make your own decisions about kit selection.
+Participants will need two bags: one hill bag and their overnight drybag.
+We do insist on the following minimum safety items being carried at all times in participants' hill bag:

 Mandatory ‘Hill’ Kit

-The following kit must be worn or carried by the competitors in their ‘hill bags’ at all times:
+The following kit must be worn or carried by the participants in their ‘hill bags’ at all times:

 - Waterproof Jacket or Smock (with taped seams and a hood)